benwhicks/ALASI24-causal-modelling-workshop/presenter-notes.md

     - [Analysing - connecting to conditional
       independence](#analysing---connecting-to-conditional-independence)
   - [3 Why (part 2 - affordances)](#3-why-part-2---affordances)
+    - [The map is not the territory, but the right map is useful](#the-map-is-not-the-territory-but-the-right-map-is-useful)
     - [Qualitative reasoning about interventions](#qualitative-reasoning-about-interventions)
     - [Simulation](#simulation)